Bus services in the West Midlands are run by private companies called operators.

 We provide bus stations and interchanges in major centres.
 They help people to change between different services and modes of transport.

-There are 8 travel centres in the West Midlands.
+There are 6 travel centres in the West Midlands.
 Most are run by National Express West Midlands.
-We run 2 travel centres:
+We run 1 travel centre:

 - Wolverhampton bus station